 rs-add-ssh-key hostname username ssh-public-key-file

 username are the same as above and mandatory for identifying the user that should get the new key.

 TIP: If you don't remember the parameters for all these commands, simply run them without any and you'll get simple usage instructions.

 Making the chroot work

 rs-backup-suite can chroot backup users into the backup home base directory.
-For this to work you need to create a few bind mounts.
-The install script already created the respective lines in your
+For this to work you need to add a few lines to your

 /usr/share/perl instead of